Tips - Really the main reason any of us work in a restaurant, right?

 I am going to start with the cons, because honestly I don’t really like working in a tip-pool.
-I don’t think that many people do, unless there are perfect circumstances (I’ll go over that).
+I don’t think that many people do, unless there are perfect circumstances (see the pros list a little further down!).

 The number 1 con of a tip-pool is having to share tips!
 For restaurant workers who highly value the individualistic nature of the work (your section, your tables, your guests), not being able to rely on the money you make during your shift being in your pocket at the end of the night is a let down.